Wednesday, April 23, 2008

 Tea at Petrossian, original watercolor, 9" x 11"

-I have become passionate about anything passion fruit since gobbling Pierre Herme's divine passion fruit macarons so the choice was easy.
-I got the tart on the right.
+I'm passionate for anything passion fruit since gobbling Pierre Herme's divine passion fruit macarons so I get the passion tarte on the right.

 Anne, ever the discerning Parisien, inspects her dessert.